ljrain/blog.rainaldi.dev/content/post/2019/migrated_wordpress_hugo.md

 ## Source Control

-All of the site is stored on GitHub, which provides a nice workflow for tracking changes and opening up to continuous integration and deployment (I am not there yet...).
+All of the site is stored on [GitHub](https://github.com), which provides a nice workflow for tracking changes and continuous integration. ~opening up to continuous integration and deployment (I am not there yet...).~

 ### Contributors